Operation Infatuate: Prelude

-Commando Units
+Commando units

+No.4 Special Service (Commando) Brigade and Royal Naval Beach Commandos.
+The Brigade comprised the following units: No.4 Special Service (Commando) Brigade HQ; No.4 (Army) Commando temporarily assigned to 155 Brigade; No.41 Royal Marine Commando, Royal Marines; No.47 Royal Marine Commando, Royal Marines; No.48 Royal Marine Commando, Royal Marines.
+Elements from 1 RM Engineer Commando; Elements from No.10 (Inter Allied) Commando.

+No.4 (Army) Commando consisted of four Troops of British Commandos and two Troops from 1 and 8 (French) troops of No.10 Inter-Allied) Commando.
+They were temporarily placed under the command of 155 Brigade to return to 4 Brigade as soon as they could be released.
+They crossed from Breskens and attacked Flushing.

+The three RM Commandos along with the No. 4 (Belgian) and No. 5 (Norwegian) troops of No. 10 (Inter-Allied) Commando, commanded by Peter Laycock, landed at Westkapelle on the western side of the island.
+In support were 155 Infantry Bde.
+The Brigade had trained for this assault in the Ostend area during October.

 No. 2 Dutch Troop of No. 10 (Inter-Allied) Commando moved to Bruges in Belgium on 20 October 1944 and was incorporated into No. 4 Commando Brigade.
 They split up and were attached to other fighting units where, in the case of some officers and men, their native language skills helped Allied liaison with the local population, while others fought alongside their comrades in arms.

-The three RM Commandos of 4th Special Service Brigade, along with the No.4 (Belgian) and No.5 (Norwegian) troops of No. 10 (Inter-Allied) Commando, commanded by Peter Laycock, landed at Westkapelle on the western side of the island.
-No.4 Commando, with Nos.1 and 8 (French) troops under command, crossed from Breskens and attacked Flushing.
-In support were 155 Infantry brigade.
-The brigade had trained for this assault in the Ostend area during October.

 Landings

 After some debate over the sea conditions the operation was planned for 1 November.
 On the day of the assault a heavy mist over Dutch and Belgian airfields limited RAF support for the actual landings, although the skies over Walcheren itself were clear.